TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CodingBestPractices/ClassNamesOfUserFiles.rst

 ..  include:: /Includes.rst.txt
 ..  index:: Coding guidelines; Namespaces
 ..  _cgl-namespaces-class-names:

 ========================================
-Namespaces and Class Names of User Files
+Namespaces and class names of user files
 ========================================

 The namespace and class names of user files follow the same rules as